 Enough talk, let’s start talking about sides that you can make for your tacos.
 The first step is to make sure you have a solid taco meat recipe to set as the base for the tacos.
 The toppings are only as good as the meat that it lays on, so make sure your taco meat is on point.

-The recipe we use is a taco meat variation from a sweet blogger, Cori, from https://dresscorilynn.com.
-She shared it on her instagram stories and I decided to make it.
-Needless to say, we’ve been hooked ever since.
-The meat is a mix of lean ground beef, taco seasoning, salsa verde, and tomato sauce.
+The taco meat recipe is a mix of lean ground beef, taco seasoning, salsa verde, and tomato sauce.
 The full recipe is below and produces a creamy, rich taco meat that is more filling than the traditional meat that simply has seasoning and water.

 What to serve with a taco bar